Snownee/CursedTransactionsExport/README.md

-A cursed userscript to export your curse points data in the past 300 days
+A cursed userscript to export your curse points data for the past few days

-Usage: Go to "My Transactions", open tampermonkey menu, click "Export Transactions", and wait
+Usage: Go to Dashboard, open tampermonkey menu, click "Export Transactions", and wait